cdaller/security_taint_propagation/README.md

 * If a jsp page is the sink (JSP Writer) only the line number in the compiled jsp servlet is printed.
 So the developer has to find the java code of the jsp page, find the code and then try to find the corresponding line in the jsp file.
 In eclipse the java classes are placed into $ECLIPSE_WORKSPACE/.metadata/.plugins/org.eclipse.wst.server.core/tmpX/work/Catalina/localhost/$WEBAPPNAME/org/apache/jsp
 * The final tainted string is sometimes a concatenation of lots of parts and it is sometimes difficult to find the tainted string.
 * It would be helpful to see the different tainted parts of the final string and their way through the code to detect if there really is a security leak or not.
+* The project does not (yet) work with openjdk - if someone likes to provide a solution for that, please to not hesitate to contact me.

 Apart from that the tool works quite reliable.